-Currently in the UK, these 'windows' run during the summer between seasons and for the month of January.
-The deadline for transfers for Premier League teams this summer was 5pm on Wednesday 8 August.
+Currently in the UK, these 'windows' run during the summer, between football seasons, and for the month of January.

-The reason was mainly to provide football clubs with stability - it also was meant to stop football agents from making deals all year round, which could be seen to interfere with players' focus and disrupt team unity.
+The reason for the window was mainly to provide football clubs with stability - it was also meant to stop football agents from making deals all year round, which could be seen to interfere with players' focus and disrupt team unity.

 Believe it or not, 40 years ago, signing a player for £1 million was a big deal!